-3 L Hours per week 3 Hours 60 Marks 40 Marks 3
+Instruction 3 L Hours per week

+Duration of SEE 3 Hours

+SEE 60 Marks

+CIE 40 Marks

+Credits 3

 - 1. To understand the steps involved in Natural language processing - 2.
 To learn about the lexical, syntactic and semantic analysis of natural language processing - 3.
 To explore the various parsing techniques for natural languages - 4.
 To understand the statistical models for Natural language processing - 5.
 To learn about the various applications involved in Natural language processing